News

 Date, Time, Location

 The default weekly slot for the seminar will be Tuesday, 16:00 - 18:00.
-The kick-off meeting is currently planned to be on Nov 5, 16:00 - 18:00.
-It might be possible to change the dates later if everyone involved agrees, but we cannot guarantee that.
+The location for the seminar is building E9 1 (CISPA), room 0.05.
+The kick-off meeting will take place on Nov 5, 16:00 - 18:00.

 Prerequisites